moebius-rex/primes/setup/INSTALL.md

 1. Enable **Windows Subsystem for Linux** (WSL)  and follow the instructions in this document to install the Primes project in WSL's **Ubuntu** virtual machine.
 2. Build and run a Linux virtual machine using **[VMware Player](https://www.vmware.com/products/workstation-player.html)** or **[Oracle VirtualBox](https://www.virtualbox.org/)** and install the project in the virtual machine.
 3. Build and run a Linux virtual machine using [**Docker**](https://www.docker.com/products/docker-desktop) with the project pre-installed in the virtual machine.
-This is probably the easiest and fastest way to setup the Primes project on Windows and the project even provides several [docker file examples](../docker/DOCKER.md) you can use to get started.
+This is probably the easiest and fastest way to setup the Primes project on Windows and the project even provides several [Docker files](../docker/DOCKER.md) you can use to get started.

 ### Windows